 After Midnight English Lavender thrives in USDA zones 5 through 9.

 This and several other plants in the lineup come from the company’s new FlowerKisser brand.
 These perennials, selected by founder and chief horticulturist David Salman, “are particularly nectar-rich and attract many pollinators, including honeybees, native bees, butterflies and hummingbirds,” the release states.

 2. Coral-Pink Sage

-Second in the lineup is Coral-Pink Sage, also part of the FlowerKisser brand.
+Second in the lineup of perennials is Coral-Pink Sage, also part of the FlowerKisser brand.

 ” The brilliant coral-pink flowers of … Coral-Pink Sage (Salvia greggii WWG003) color a waterwise garden from late spring to fall frost with a non-stop display,” the High Country release states.
 “This plant grows as a medium sized woody shrub, and it loves a hot, sunny place where the soil dries out quickly.
 Hummingbirds adore its flowers, which never fail to provide them with a sweet meal.
 Trim this plant back in mid-spring by about 1/3 its height to stimulate new growth and another flush of gorgeous flowers.”

 Coral-Pink Sage thrives in zones 6 through 9, according to High Country, and it doesn’t need much water.

 Third in the perennials lineup is a deep red wildflower.